SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

 Although the general *pypet* API is supposed to remain stable, this promise excludes the BRIAN part.
 The *pypet* BRIAN subpackage is still considered to be **alpha**.
-I probably won't change much within the `pypet.brian.parameter` module, but expect the `pypet.brian.network` module to undergo many changes and updates.
+I probably won't change too much within the `pypet.brian.parameter` module, but expect the `pypet.brian.network` module to undergo many changes and updates.

 -----------------
 pypet and BRIAN